Am0rphous/CheatSheets/Linux 🐧/Disk.md

 cryptsetup
 ````

 - **Background:** I run Kali as my Desktop.
 Ofc I run encrypted drives on my NVME-disk.
 They were created when setting up the machine.
-Why and how my crypt setup failed remains unclear - when though i suspect updates - but without confirming this.
+Why and how my crypt setup failed remains unclear - when though i suspect updates - but i cannot confirm this.
-- **The error:** After a couple of weeks without using the computer due to other tasks, I was surprised when i booted up the computer.
+- **The error:** After a couple of weeks without using the computer, I was surprised when i booted up the computer.
 Normally Grub chooses the first alternative in the Grub bootloader menu and proceeds to decrypt the drive.
 But instead of decrypting it, the following error occured _"Waiting for encrypted source device UUID=(..)"_ which contained the UUID for the crypt partition on my physical disk.
-The system then booted straight into an initramfs-shell without any attached keybord functioning - not good - and impossible to troubleshoot when unable to use a shell.
+The system then booted straight into an initramfs-shell without any attached keybord functioning - not good - and impossible to troubleshoot when unable to use a shell/keyboard.

 #### Troubleshooting steps
 - People on the Internet experienced similar symptoms.
 Usually this problems happens when UUIDs change on disks - fair enough to fix.
 This is easy to check when booting a live USB and running `sudo blkid` which shows UUIDs for all disks/partitions.
 You can check with the following